Substance abuse - LSD; Drug abuse - LSD; Drug use - LSD; Lysergic acid diethylamide; Hallucinogen - LSD

 Some LSD users have flashbacks.
 This is when parts of the drug experience, or trip, return, even without using the drug again.
 Flashbacks occur during times of increased stress.
 Flashbacks tend to occur less often and less intensely after stopping use of LSD.
 Some users who have frequent flashbacks have a hard time living their daily life.

-LSD is not known to be addicting.
-But frequent use of LSD can lead to tolerance.
+LSD is not addictive and does not cause compulsive use.
+But LSD can quickly lead to tolerance even after using it for just a few days.
 Tolerance means you need more and more LSD to get the same high.

 Treatment begins with recognizing there is a problem.
 Once you decide you want to do something about your LSD use, the next step is getting help and support.